 Lastly, "weather integrity" includes not just resistance to moisture, but to air.
 Most governing authorities now have specific requirements limiting the flow of air through the building enclosure.
-As with moisture protection, closed systems rely on the metal panel system to resist such air flow, while open systems depend on a substrate barrier for preventing air infiltration.
+As with moisture protection, closed systems rely on the metal-panel system to resist such air flow, while open systems depend on a substrate barrier for preventing air infiltration.

+Thermal Performance

-• Thermal Performance.
-Building enclosures must meet increasingly stringent requirements regarding energy and thermal performance.
+Building enclosures must meet increasingly stringent requirements in relation to energy and thermal performance.
 Metal systems benefit from having a low thermal mass; however, they are not very good insulators.
 Therefore, the use of insulation within the assembly must be a consideration during design.
-Typically, the insulation is installed between the metal panels and the underlying substrate, and is comprised of mineral wool or foam plastics such as extruded polystyrene or polyisocyanurate.
+Typically, insulation is installed between the metal panels and the underlying substrate, and is comprised of mineral wool or foam plastics such as extruded polystyrene or polyisocyanurate.

 Energy performance requirements vary depending on climate zone and the model building code adopted in a region.
 In New York City, for instance, roof assemblies must include insulation with a thermal resistance of at least R-30.
-Metal-framed walls must include R-7.5 of continuous insulation, plus an additional R-13 of insulation between the sub-framing studs.
+Metal-framed walls must include R-7.5 of continuous insulation plus an additional R-13 of insulation between the sub-framing studs.

-As much of prefabricated metal panel wall and roof systems are, by definition, metal, linear and point transmittances (thermal shorts that transfer energy between the interior to the exterior of the building) should be considered and eliminated to the greatest extent possible.
+Given that most prefabricated metal-panel wall and roof systems are, by definition, metal, linear and point transmittances (thermal shorts that transfer energy between the interior to the exterior of the building) should be considered and eliminated to the greatest extent possible.
 Such measures also help reduce the potential for condensation within the assemblies.

-Because of the need to attach the panels to the

-substrate, often by means of metal girts, insulation within the assembly is frequently interrupted, causing thermal shorts and reducing the overall efficiency of the wall or roof.
+Because of the need to attach the panels to the substrate, often by means of metal girts, insulation within the assembly is frequently interrupted, causing thermal shorts and reducing the overall efficiency of the wall or roof.
 In such cases, isolators, typically in the form of lightweight, highly porous coatings called aerogels, can be applied to the sub-framing system to reduce the transfer of energy along its surface.

+Condensation

-• Condensation.
-The potential for condensation to develop within the façade or roof system must be considered during design and measures taken to limit the deleterious effects of such moisture.
-While providing adequate ventilation behind or beneath the panels is sometimes sufficient, a correctly designed he complexity and performance requirements of enclosure systems, in general, and prefabricated metal panel systems, in particular, make mock-ups and testing a worthwhile consideration.
-The following is a summary of options available at various stages of design and construction.
+The potential for condensation to develop within the façade or roof system must be considered during design, and measures taken to limit the deleterious effects of such moisture.
+While providing adequate ventilation behind or beneath the panels is sometimes sufficient, a correctly designed and installed vapor retarder is often necessary.